 E.M.
 Mills Rose Garden at Thornden Park

-Usually in full bloom a bit later, in June, the Mills Garden is home to a variety of more than 3,000 rose bushes of unique distinctions.
-Maintained solely by volunteers of the Syracuse Rose Society, the oldest continuous rose society in the U.S., the gardens are a great escape to view of nature's beauty right in the city of Syracuse.
+Though roses typically reach their peak in June, the E.M.
+Mills Garden is home to a variety of more than 3,000 rose bushes of unique distinctions.
+Maintained by the dedicated volunteers of the Syracuse Rose Society, the oldest continuous rose society in the U.S., this garden is a tranquil retreat.
+Consider volunteering on Wednesday mornings from April to November to help maintain Syracuse gem!

 Spring into 'Cuse